wmelvin/image-snip/README.md

 ```

 The set of one or more *process instructions* are applied to each image listed in the options file.
 The example above has only one image, but the original use-case for this tool had many images to which the same operations were applied.
 Also, the series of process instructions is just an example of combining multiple instructions.
 It is not a useful combination.
 In practice, only one or two operations are needed (perhaps one kind of *crop* and maybe a *zoom*).

+With the `new_name` option, the first part of the output file name will be *my-cropped-image* instead of *example-1-1920x1440*.

 **Example including animated GIF and captions:**